Yasi92/read-and-recommend/testing.md

 ### Sign In page
-- Sign Out the account and make sure the feedback message pops up on the window informing that you have been logged out.
+- Sign Out of the account and make sure the feedback message pops up on the window informing that you have been logged out.
 - Sig out the account and make sure you are navigated to the login page.
 - Click on every field to assure that the active style is applied to the fields and that the labels jump up and make space for the input value.
-- Click on the "log In" button and make sure you are navigated to your profile page.
+- Click on the "Log In" button and make sure you are navigated to your profile page.
 - Check the "Register Account" link underneath the "Log In" button and make sure it navigates to the Sign Up page.
 - Try to log in with an incorrect username and/or password and make sure you won't be logged in and that a feedback message pops up on the window informing that the "Username/Password is incorrect".
-- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes and that the image card won't be displayed on mobile screen.
+- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes and that the image card won't be displayed on the mobile screens.

 ### Sign Up page